Dear R eaders:

 What, we might ask, was he thinking?

-In his final
+In his final report on

-report on the Vermont project (see
+the Vermont project (see Chapters 23 and

-Chapters 23 and 24), Hitchcock devotes
+24), Hitchcock devotes several pages to

-several pages to some of the interesting
+some of the interesting natural features

-natural features of the state of Vermont.
+of the state of Vermont.
+Prominent among

-Prominent among these are two very large
+these are two very large glacial

-glacial erratics—one in Whitingham, a
+erratics—one in Whitingham, a small town

-small town on the Vermont-Massachusetts
+on the Vermont-Massachusetts state line,

-away in Florida, Massachusetts.
+Florida, Massachusetts.

-Recently I set
+Recently I set out to

-out to relocate Hitchcock's bowlders.
-I
+relocate Hitchcock's bowlders.
+I soon

-hug, there are also big rock aficionados.
+there are also big rock aficionados.

 Thanks to the miracle of the World Wide